 Increasingly the answer is to “throw all that investment away and start again”.
 The answer should be to continuously work at reducing technical debt – every day, every sprint, every release.

 Top 5 standard objects (Lead, Account, Contact, Opportunity and Case) often hit custom field limits (500 or 800, depending on the licensing tier).

 This is because teams fear that deleting a field will break the org.
 The common practice is to “hide” or “deactivate” a field – but never actually delete it.

 We’ve seen examples of orgs with extra custom objects – Opportunity1 and Opportunity2 – for the extra fields alongside the Opportunity standard object.
 This is architecturally a nightmare for security, reporting, and forecasting.

 The Metadata API can be really quirky.
 It pulls all the metadata from your org, but you need to balance the amount of data you ask for in order to minimize the API calls (to prevent it from timing out).

 There are times when you ask the Metadata API for metadata and it gives you some, then often ignores you.
 Make the call again, and it will return the data.
 Our sync has had a ton of code added to make sure that we are getting all the data, catching the timeouts, and not blowing up customer’s API limits.

 The Dependency API is amazing and does the heavy lifting for some of the metadata items.
 It tells you where metadata items are used.

 We combined the Dependency API with thousands of lines of custom code to be able to build a more complete where-used and dependency picture (covering every metadata item and past the limit of 2000 results).
-The picture this paints is staggering.
+The picture this paints is shocking.